p0lygun/wallpaper-engine/README.md

 # wallpaper-engine

-# This project is curently in alpha stages
+# This project is curently in pre alpha stages

 # Currently Windows Only